Free Mexico Travel Guide and Travel Information

 The dry season of the year spans from November to May, with slightly cooler temperatures and less humid days; making it the much more desirable part of the year for visiting tourists as opposed to the stormy, humid wet season.

 Despite the dryness, winters are foggy and cloudy, averaging 10-17 overcast days and 11-17 foggy days per month during the dry season.
-Many tourists visit Veracruz during Christmas and March break, in the midst of the winter’s comfortably warm dry season.
+Many tourists visit Veracruz during Christmas and March break, amid the winter’s comfortably warm dry season.

 Veracruz receives an average of 1,564 mm of precipitation annually.
 The wettest month of the year is July with an average monthly total of 385 mm of rainfall, while the driest month of the year is March with only 13 mm of rainfall.